 Milburn, T. (May-June 2012).
 Untitled Review of W. Leeds-Hurwitz (Ed.)
 (2010).
 The social history of language and social interaction research: People, places, ideas.
 Cresskill, NJ: Hampton Press.
 In Discourse Studies, 14 (3) 360-362, doi:10.1177/1461445612439817c

 Milburn, T. (June, 2011).
 Untitled Review of F. Cooren (2010).
 Action and agency in dialogue: Passion, incarnation & ventriloquism.
 Amsterdam, The Netherlands: John Benjamins Publishing Co.
 In Journal of Language and Social Psychology, 30 (2), pp. 247-253.
 Thousand Oaks: Sage Publications.

 Milburn, T. (2004).
 Untitled Review of H. B. Mokros (Ed.).
 (2003).
 Identity matters: Communication-based explorations and explanations.
 Cresskill, NJ: Hampton Press, Inc. InJournal of Social and Personal Relationships, 214, pp. 546-547.
 Thousand Oaks: Sage Publications.

-Milburn, T. & Hansen, A. (In press).
-Membership Categorization Analysis.
+Milburn, T. & Hansen, A. (2017).
+Membership categorization analysis.
 In J. Matthes, R. Potter & C. David (Eds.), International Encyclopedia of Communication Research Methods.
 Wiley-Blackwell.

 Milburn, T. (Dec.
 2010).
 Communicating about assessment on campus.
 Communication Currents.
 A publication of the National Communication Association, 5 (6).